 Pasta is a versatile and popular food option that is enjoyed by people around the world.
 It is made from durum wheat flour or semolina and is typically consumed as a main dish or included in various recipes.
 While pasta is a good source of carbohydrates, the carb content can vary depending on the type of pasta and serving size.

-See also How to cook pork rinds
+See also How to cook red king crab legs

 1. Spaghetti